 • Who will be my polygraph examiner?
 Jay E. Cherry, an experienced retired FBI Agent who is certified in the state of Illinois and federally certified.

 • How much does it cost?
-Please contact us by telephone or email for rates, as they depend upon the type of exam, location, number of issues to test, language, etc.
+Please contact us by telephone or email for rates, as they depend upon the type of exam, location, number of issues to test, etc.

 • How do I make an appointment?
 Please call our office at (630) 937-4214 to discuss your specific needs and to make an appointment.

 • How soon can I get a test done?
 Please call our office at (630) 937-4214 to schedule an appointment.
 We will discuss test issues and schedule the examination at that time.
 We will make every effort to accommodate your schedule and conduct the exam in a timely manner.
 Tests are typically conducted during normal business hours Monday through Friday.
-The examinee should be well-rested and have eaten before the exam.

 • Where will the exam take place?
 Polygraph tests are scheduled by appointment only.
 We do not accept walk-in appointments at our testing site.
 Our testing site is located at 106 West Wilson Street, Batavia, IL 60510.
 Under certain circumstances, the examiner is also available to travel to conduct exams if necessary and coordinated beforehand.